SeanRandall/Randallreader_web/manual.md

 #### Checking the battery level
 The star key is used for status information.
 Press it while reading to hear the remaining battery percentage.
-Repeated presses of the key cycle through different information and you can choose which data you hear when using this key in the options menu.
+Repeated presses of the key cycle through different information.

 #### Turning the reader off.